KonradHoeffner/tempoguide/index.md

 <mtg-card name="Orcish Bowmasters"/>
 <mtg-card name="Murktide Regent"/>

-Super fun to play and much loved by the community but even with the new Rakshasa's Bargain it does seem to compete at the absolute top of the metagame right now so the play rate is currently not that high.
+Super fun to play and much loved by the community but even with the new Rakshasa's Bargain it does seem to compete at the absolute top of the meta game right now so the play rate is currently not that high.
 Theoretically it is built to counter Tempo decks such as UB because it has more value while still having enough threats to not being clunky, but due to the high power level of the current UB cards it is still somewhat even, as Tamiyo or Kaito can often outvalue them if they don't have multiple Beans out.
-A flipped Tamiyo can easily be killed by Witherbloom Command but Kaito is very hard to stop for them, as they usually only play a single Sheoldred's Edict, so focussing on T3 Kaito is often a great path to victory, for example by starting with basic Island and Swamp so that they can't delay Kaito with Wasteland.
+A flipped Tamiyo can easily be killed by Witherbloom Command but Kaito is very hard to stop for them, as they usually only play a single Sheoldred's Edict, so focusing on T3 Kaito is often a great path to victory, for example by starting with basic Island and Swamp so that they can't delay Kaito with Wasteland.
-There are different variations with a lot of potential one or two-ofs so keep in mind what they could have, such as Spell Pierce, Daze, Stifle, Wasteland or Endurance, but don't overrespect them because you are the aggressor and the chance of them having any such particular card is low.
+There are different variations with a lot of potential one or two-offs so keep in mind what they could have, such as Spell Pierce, Daze, Stifle, Wasteland or Endurance, but don't overrespect them because you are the aggressor and the chance of them having any such particular card is low.

 #### Sideboarding